Towards Human Computable Passwords: Definitions

 \paragraph{Discussion} Our security model is different from the security model of Blocki et al. \cite{NaturallyRehearsingPasswords} in which the adversary gets to adaptively select which accounts to compromise and which account to attack.
 While our security model may seem weaker at first glance because the adversary does not get to select which account to compromise/attack, we observe that the password management schemes of Blocki et al. \cite{NaturallyRehearsingPasswords} are only secure against one to three adaptive breaches.
-By contrast, our goal is to design human computable password schemes that satisfy $\mathbf{UF}-\mathbf{RCA}$ security for large values of $m$ (e.g. $1000$), which means that it is reasonable to believe that the user has at most $m/t$ password protected accounts.
-If the user has at most $m/t$ accounts then even an adaptive adversary --- who gets to compromise all but one account --- will not be able to forge the password at any remaining account with probability greater than $m\delta/t$ (typically, $m \ll t/\delta$).
+By contrast, our goal is to design human computable password schemes that satisfy $\mathbf{UF}-\mathbf{RCA}$ security for large values of $m$ (e.g. $1000$), which means that it is reasonable to believe that the user has at most $m/\challengelength$ password protected accounts.
+If the user has at most $m/\challengelength$ accounts then union bounds imply that an adaptive adversary --- who gets to compromise all but one account --- will not be able to forge the password at any remaining account with probability greater than $m\delta/\challengelength$ (typically, $m \ll \challengelength/\delta$)\footnote{We assume in our analysis that the adversary does not get to pick the challenges $C$ that the user will solve. }.